mmbman/Katagiri/1989-01-07-Dealing-with-Death-Dealing-with-Life.md

 An unsurpassed, penetrating and perfect dharma
 Is rarely met with even in a hundred thousand million kalpas.
 Having it to see and listen to, remember and accept,
-I vow to taste the truth of the Tathagata’s words.
+I vow to taste the truth of the Tathāgata’s words.

 **Katagiri Roshi:** Next week, I’m going to see a person who is going to die in prison.
 He’s one of the friends who practiced here for a couple of years.
 He is going to die from throat cancer.